cosmos/cosmos-sdk/docs/clients/service-providers.md

 }
 ```

-The signer must supply chain_id, account number and sequence number.
+The signer must supply `"chain_id"`, `"account number"` and `"sequence number"`.

-Fee, msg and memo will be supplied by the transaction composer interface.
+`"fee"`, `"msgs"` and `"memo"` will be supplied by the transaction composer interface.

-`account_number` and `sequence` can be queried directly from the blockchain or cached locally.
+`"account_number"` and `"sequence"` can be queried directly from the blockchain or cached locally.
 Getting these numbers wrong is a common cause of invalid signature errors.
 You can load the mempool of a full node or validator with a sequence of uncommitted transactions with incrementing sequence numbers and it will mostly do the correct thing.

-Before signing, all keys are lexicographically sorted and all white space is removed from the JSON output before signing.
+Before signing, all keys are lexicographically sorted and all white space is removed from the JSON output.

-The Signature encoding is the 64-byte concatenation of ECDSArands(ie.r || s), where s is lexicographically less than it’s inverse, to prevent malleability.
+The signature encoding is the 64-byte concatenation of ECDSArands (i.e.r || s), where s is lexicographically less than its inverse in order to prevent malleability.
 This is like Ethereum, but without the extra byte for pubkey recovery, since Tendermint assumes the pubkey is always provided anyway.

-Singatures and public public key examples
+Signatures and public key examples:

 ``` json
 [{